nobu-sh/next_js_14_caching_test/README.md

+## What is this project?
+I found an error with Router Cache.
+My app works find until the first render: Server Component stays cached first five minutes (dynamic component).
+However, after 5 minutes, when first invalidation happens, it just never gets cached again and keeps fetching on every single navigation.
+If I refresh the page, the Router Cache becomes fine again until the next invalidation.

 ## How to Run This Project
 ```
 # start the node server first (which provides an example api endpoint of https://localhost:8001